jgstew/validate_plist_xml/README.md

 # validate_plist_xml
-This python module will validate Apple XML Plist files
+This python module will validate Apple XML Plist files.

+This is pure python and runs on any operating system, tested on Windows, Mac, and Linux.

 By default configured to check files with the following extensions: `('.recipe', '.plist', '.profile')`